sovan92/voicetranscript-service/README.md

 A FastAPI service exposes endpoints to transcribe audio files using open-source Whisper.
 It provides health and transcription endpoints, error handling, logging, and can be containerized/deployed via Docker.
 CI/CD is set up with GitHub Actions.

 ## Features
-- **Rate Limiting**: To prevent abuse, the `/transcribe` endpoint is rate-limited to 5 requests per minute per IP address.
 - **File Size Limit**: The maximum allowed file size for transcription is 10MB.
 Requests with larger files will be rejected.

 ## Local Development